-Registration of a non UK-resident company: it is possible, and serves a number of purposes, to register a limited company in the UK and yet pay tax in another jurisdiction.
+Non-UK resident company registration: it is possible, and serves a number of purposes, to establish a limited company in the Great Britain and yet pay tax in another jurisdiction.
 This may be to present a professional front in the United Kingdom, where customers will often prefer to do business with a domestic entity, to present an international presence or simply to separate a UK arm's business from the international brand.
 It can also help protect dividend income from taxation.
-Whatever the reason, Coddan Formations Agency can help.
+Whatever the reason, Coddan can help.

 It's a tie-breaker, really...